beerendlauwers/urbanslug.github.io/_posts/2014-03-18-Solar-Power-in-Africa.md

 The rest of the paragraph goes on to read: `The Desertec project is a proposal to provide 15% of Europe's energy from the desert.`

-Moreover A recent study indicates that a solar generating facility covering just 0.3% of the area comprising North Africa could supply all of the energy required by the European Union.
+Moreover, a recent study indicates that a solar generating facility covering just 0.3% of the area comprising North Africa could supply all of the energy required by the European Union.

 So Europe saw this and decided to act upon it.
 I sought figures on Europe's power consumption to compare with Africa's from wolfram alpha.